 020 7679 0837 - Bloomsbury Campus

 Mrs Wendy Pereira

-The Institute contributes to and organises a major course module in Women’s Health and Communicable Diseases for approximately 400 undergraduate students each academic year within Phase 2 (Year-4) of the medical curriculum:
+The Institute contributes to and organises a major course module in Women’s Health and Men's Health for approximately 340 undergraduate students each academic year within Year 5 of the medical curriculum:

 Course information is electronically available and there is an interactive web based learning and revision facility.

-In addition staff across the Institute contribute to modules in Phase 1 (years 1 and 2) of the curriculum and also to intercalated BSc courses and Student Selected Modules.
-In particular we run a SSM in Reproductive Ethics (Reproductive Medicine, Science and Society) in Year 2 which we are developing in collaboration with the Ethics Unit at the medical school in KwaZulu Natal (South Africa).
+In addition, staff across the Institute contribute to modules in earlier years of the medical curriculum and also to intercalated BSc courses and Student Selected Modules.
 Each year we offer laboratory based and library based projects for both science students and intercalating medical students in the BSc year.
-One of our objectives in teaching at this level is to introduce students to the range exciting developments in research in the division as part of the aim of recruiting and retaining health professionals in the disciplines covered by the Division.
-As an approach to this, under the auspices of the Institute of Women’s Health we are now developing a BSc programme and modules contributing to a Clinical BSc for intercalating medical students.
+One of our objectives in teaching at this level is to introduce students to the range of exciting developments in research at the Institute as part of the aim of recruiting and retaining health professionals in the disciplines covered by the Faculty.